plusangel/simple_robot/README.md

 You can send joint velocities from your controller framework and get back encoders ticks counts, like in real robot!

+At this configuration it support a 2 two wheel differential drive robot but it can asily expanded to 4 wheels differential drive robot.

 ## Configuration

 You can find the configuration yaml file inside the simple_robot_gazebo package.